 If you haven’t seen your child for a while or they have something on their mind, they might take some time to warm up and get used to you again.

 Older children and teenagers often like to spend time alone.
-This can be difficult when you’ve been looking forward to seeing them but allow them to have some time to themself.
+This can be difficult when you’ve been looking forward to seeing them but allow them to have some time to themselves.

 Let them have their own space in your home, allow them to keep some of their things there.
 Make sure they feel comfortable asking for things.